 Operations in Central Europe

-The number of stateless people is relatively small in the region by global comparison, therefore the issue is not perceived as a priority by politicians and NGOs.
+The number of stateless people in this region is relatively small by global standards, and so the issue is not given the attention it deserves by politicians and NGOs.

 Strategy and activities